-Using vibrato on a tin whistle is probably not one of the favorite ornaments among Irish traditional musicians.
-It originally comes from classical music, but I think it’s worth giving a mention.
+Using vibrato on a tin whistle is probably not the favorite technique among Irish traditional musicians.
+It originally comes from classical music, but it’s worth giving it a mention as tin whistle players generally use it, especially in slower tunes.
 At least in terms that it might help to practice the air articulation, which is a good foundation and in favor of fingering ornaments that you will use more frequently.

 What is vibrato and when to use it on a tin whistle?

 Technically speaking, vibrato is a technique of adding tonal vibration to notes by making slight pitch variations.
 Also, in terms of rhythm, these variations need to be evenly spaced to make vibrato sound correctly.
 You will hear it more often in slow airs or ballads than in fast-tempo tunes.
-It kinda gives the emotion to a melody, it’s somehow natural to use it on long notes especially on phrase endings.
+It adds emotion to a melody and is somewhat natural to use it on long notes, especially on phrase endings.

-There are two most common ways of doing vibrato on a tin whistle:
+There are two common ways of doing vibrato on a tin whistle:

 - Using the fingers

-The second technique, which I more recommend, is by using your diaphragm.
-It’s harder to achieve and needs more practice, but it sounds more natural, and you can use it on any note.
+The second technique is by using your diaphragm.
+It’s harder to achieve and needs more practice, but it can sound more natural, and you can use it on any note.
 There are no limitations.
-So, playing vibrato by using diaphragm means that you alternately lower and increase the air pressure while playing a note.
-Keep in mind that to do it properly, you should never stop the airflow, and you should articulate those vibrations to align with the rhythm of the song.
+So, diaphragm vibrato means that you alternately lower and increase the air pressure (speed) while playing a note.
+To do it properly, you should never stop the airflow, and you articulate those vibrations to align with the song’s pulse.
 You can play faster or slower vibrato, which means that speedier vibrato usually has twice as many fluctuations in the same duration.

 Practicing vibrato on a tin whistle

-A good example of playing tin whistle vibrato
+A good example of playing a tin whistle vibrato